On the Factual Consistency of Text-based Explainable Recommendation Models: Framework for Factual Explainable Recommendation

 \section{Framework for Factual Explainable Recommendation}

-Given an explicit interaction between user $u$ and item $i$, let $r_{ui}$ denote the overall rating and $\mathbf{t}_{ui}$ the associated review.
-Reviews typically combine explanatory content that justifies the rating with noise, including irrelevant, non-explanatory text.
+User reviews typically combine explanatory content that justifies the rating with noise, including irrelevant, non-explanatory text.
 Depending on the domain (e.g., clothing), explanatory content can be grouped into high-level topics (e.g., \textit{fit, material}).
-Let $\mathcal{T}$ denote the set of topics of interest.
-The goal of text-based explainable recommendation is to jointly predict the user’s rating for the item and generate a textual rationale $\mathbf{e}_{ui}$ that explains the underlying user–item interaction.
+The goal of text-based explainable recommendation is to jointly predict the user’s rating for the item and generate a textual rationale that explains the underlying user–item interaction.
+In this section, we describe our dataset construction pipeline and the metrics used to evaluate the factual consistency of text-based explainable recommenders.